w3c/wcag3/guidelines/groups/text-and-wording/clear-language/diacritics-available.md

 :::

 :::example
-The Hebrew word אמר, with three consonants and no diacritics
+The Hebrew word <span lang="he">אמר</span>, with three consonants and no diacritics
-* Without diacritics, אמר can represent different verb and noun forms of “to say.”
+* Without diacritics, <span lang="he">אמר</span> can represent different verb and noun forms of “to say.”
 * Readers must rely on context to determine the intended pronunciation and meaning.
 :::